-WLG420 (Full Year) Japanese II

-Grade Level: Sophomore/Junior/Senior Two Semesters Credit: 1.0 Prerequisite: Japanese I and recommendation of Instructor
+WLG420 (Full Year) Japanese II Grade Level: Length: Sophomore/Junior/Senior Two Semesters Credit: Prerequisite: 1.0 Japanese I and recommendation of Instructor rierequisite: Japanese I and recommendation of instructor

 Students build upon the skills developed in Japanese I (with appropriate review of previously learned material).
 They develop greater proficiency in listening, speaking, reading, and writing.
 The topical context is expanded from the students' immediate world to the world of the target culture.
 Topics may include shopping, cuisine, geography, travel, education, wellness, leisure time activities, careers, and the 21st century.
 Students will continue to develop their hiragana and katakana writing skills, and will learn more kanji.